-If you’re an agency looking to add email marketing to your services, you’re going to need some white-label software that allows you to manage multiple client accounts and apply your own branding.
+If you’re an agency or freelancer looking to add email marketing to your services, you’ll likely need some white-label software that allows you to manage multiple client accounts and apply your own branding.

 As a professional agency, you don’t really want software logos all over your reports and dashboards, especially if you provide client access to the platform.